 - Spray dormant oil in December-February (after leaves shed in the fall and/or before spring bud break) to smother many of the overwintering scale insects

-- The main control recommendation is to use a soil drench – lots of water mixed with a systemic insecticide (*see below) applied to bare (not mulched) soil directly underneath infested trees in late March, April, May, or June.
-Though some licensed landscape pest managers may pressure-inject root zones up to September in wet years, applying drenches later in mid-to-late summer or fall has very little if any effect and is NOT recommended.
+- The main control recommendation is to use a soil drench – lots of water mixed with a systemic insecticide (*see below) applied to bare (**not mulched) soil directly underneath infested trees in late March, April, May, or June.
+Though some licensed landscape pest managers may pressure-inject root zones up to September in wet years, applying drenches in mid-to-late summer or fall has very little if any effect.

-Be aware that all but the most principled pesticide salespeople will earnestly cater to your frustrations and fears to make a sale – any time of the year – and well-meaning neighbors will tell tall tales of home remedies that simply do not work.
-AVOID pest control or garden center sales staff offering services or products outside these tried-and-true recommendations.
+Be aware that all but the most principled pesticide salespeople will earnestly cater to your frustrations and fears to make a sale – any time of the year – and well-meaning neighbors will tell tall tales of home remedies that simply do not work, at least not for long.
+AVOID pest control or garden center sales staff offering dishonest services or products outside these tried-and-true recommendations.

 Sorry, friends… but I have several large crape myrtles in my own garden, as do professional horticulturist friends in the public and historic gardens under their care.
 And we’re all in the same boat, all on the same sad page.
 So we just do what we can.

-To sum up – and keep in mind none of this is my personal opinion, it is what honest, nonprofit experts agree on: Crape myrtle bark scale is serious and here to stay, and there is no long lasting control, just temporary measures that include scrubbing, spraying dormant oil in the winter, and using strong systemic soil drenches in the spring.
+To sum up – and keep in mind again that none of this is my personal opinion, it is what honest, nonprofit experts agree on: Crape myrtle bark scale is serious and here to stay, and there is no long lasting control or natural predators, just temporary measures that include scrubbing, spraying dormant oil in the winter, and using powerful, environmentally-harmful systemic soil drenches in the spring.